etsap-TIMES/xl2times/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-See [CODE_OF_CONDUCT.md](https://github.com/etsap-TIMES/xl2times/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/etsap-TIMES/xl2times/blob/main/CONTRIBUTING.md) for more details.
+See [Code of Conduct](https://github.com/etsap-TIMES/xl2times/blob/main/CODE_OF_CONDUCT.md) and [Contributing](https://github.com/etsap-TIMES/xl2times/blob/main/CONTRIBUTING.md) for more details.